 To create the first graphic I made for the stream being offline, I took a screenshot I liked (from the first waypoint of the Distant Worlds 2 expedition) and added some text to it.
 Done.
 It was better than nothing, and said what I wanted to convey: “This stream is not live.”

 To compensate for my lack of skill with coloring and layering, I decided to make everything somewhat blocky and pixelated.
 As a style, it’s a lot easier to work with and more forgiving in general.
-Also, I grew up in the golden age of home video games (Atari/8 bit/16 bit) and I love the style.
+Also, I grew up in the golden age of home video games (Atari/8 bit/16 bit) and I love the look.
+For streaming graphics it should work well.

-The famous design of consoles from Star Trek (LCARS) clearly influenced me as well.
+The famous design of consoles from Star Trek (LCARS) clearly influenced me.

 After a bit, I had “buttons” that worked for me, and I was able to get all of the layers lined up so that the cycling looked natural.
 I fiddled with timing until I found a rate that felt good.
 At the last minute, I changed the buttons from Elite’s usual orange to grey, to further reflect the ship’s non-active state and further accentuate that this was not a live channel.